Using Airline Incidental Credits

 • United Airlines

 The credit is intended for baggage fees, booking fees, in-flight food, and lounge admissions.
-With the Ritz-Carlton card, you can also use it for seat upgrades.
-Let’s talk about some less obvious and even better ways to use them.
+You can also use the Ritz-Carlton card for seat upgrades.
+Let’s talk about some less obvious and better ways to use them.
 Warning: these are unauthorized uses, so proceed at your own risk, but they have worked for me!

 TravelBank with United Airlines